ray-project/ray/doc/source/serve/core-apis.rst

 =====================

-There are a number of things you'll likely want to do with your serving application including scaling out, splitting traffic, or configuring the number of in-flight requests for a backend.
+There are a number of things you'll likely want to do with your serving application including scaling out, splitting traffic, or configuring the maximum number of in-flight requests for a backend.
 All of these options are encapsulated in a ``BackendConfig`` object for each backend.

 The ``BackendConfig`` for a running backend can be updated using